What is DAR?

-With more than 125 years of tradition, over 930,000 members admitted since its founding, a vast array of service work, an historic National Headquarters building with extraordinary collections, and countless activities taking place locally, nationally and globally, there is much to learn about the Daughters of the American Revolution.
+With more than 125 years of tradition, over 1,000,000 members admitted since its founding, a vast array of service work, a historic National Headquarters building with extraordinary collections, and countless activities taking place locally, nationally and globally, there is much to learn about the Daughters of the American Revolution.

 The organization was founded in 1890 with the simple mission of promoting historic preservation, education and patriotism.
 These timeliness, overarching principles keep the DAR strong and vitally relevant in this ever-changing world.

 This nonprofit, nonpolitical volunteer women’s service organization dedicated to promoting patriotism, preserving American history and securing America’s future through better education consists of nearly 175,000 members in 3,000 chapters across the world.
 These vibrant, active women are the heart of the organization.

 The grassroots work of DAR volunteers promotes the organization’s objectives of historic preservation, education and patriotism.

 They are women a lot like you, who come from diverse background and hold a variety of interests.
 Their common bond is their lineal descent from Patriots of the American Revolution – any woman, regardless of race, religion or ethnic background, who can prove this lineage is eligible to join.

 - want to preserve our past for future generations

 - learning about American history